Military career of Mustafa Kemal Atatürk: General inspector (19 May 1919 – 8 July 1919)

 Mustafa Kemal's active participation in the national resistance movement began with his assignment as a general inspector to the 9th Army by the Sultan Mehmed VI.
 His task was to oversee the demobilization of remaining Ottoman military units and nationalist organizations.
-He received civil and military authority over the provinces of Sivas, Trabzon, Erzurum and Van as well es the sanjak of Samsun.
+He received civil and military authority over the provinces of Sivas, Trabzon, Erzurum and Van as well as the sanjak of Samsun.
 On 19 May 1919, he departed from Constantinople to Samsun on board the ferry Bandırma.
 19 May is accepted as the beginning of Turkish War of Independence or more precisely onset of the initial organization of oppositions under his leadership.
 However, the British, who had better intelligence, were alarmed when they learned that Mustafa Kemal had become Inspector General, as they believed that Mustafa Kemal had nationalist ideals.
 A British detachment entered and searched for documents in his mother's house where he was residing at the time.
 The British were correct in their suspicions, as Mustafa Kemal at the time was meeting in that house with the Ottoman Army generals and commanders who were to become leaders in the coming war.
 The regular guests of this house included Kâzim (Karabekir), Ali Fuat, İsmet (İnönü).
 Britain urged the Sultan to recall Kemal.
 Thanks to friends and sympathizers in government circles, a compromise was worked out whereby the power of the Inspector General was curbed.
 As a result, Inspector General became a title that had no power, at least on paper.

 The occupations had already generated disorganised local oppositions by numerous militant resistance groups.
 The establishment of an organised national movement against the occupying forces was the first goal in Mustafa Kemal's mind.
 The General Inspector position created an ideal situation in organising the resistance.
 He contacted local leaders, provincial governors and military commanders calling them to resist the occupations instead of trying to disarm the military units.
 In June 1919, he and his close friends issued the Amasya Circular, which stated that the independence of the country was in danger, since the Ottoman government in Istanbul was subject to foreign control the nation had to save itself by its own will and sources.